-The physical therapists and occupational therapists you see during your stay at Enloe Health will play an important role in your recovery.
-Being able to perform simple daily tasks - such as getting out of bed, using the bathroom and walking - may seem difficult after surgery, but your care team will be there to guide you.
+The physical therapists and occupational therapists you see during your time at Enloe Health Medical Center will play an important role in your recovery.
+They will go over precautions to keep in mind, safe equipment to use and how to perform your exercises safely.